Amplitude Pricing 2026: Free, $49/mo (Plus), Growth Custom — Full Plan Breakdown

 Why comparing Amplitude by headline plan fails

 The common buying mistake is treating Amplitude like a seat-based SaaS tool.
 It isn’t.
-I’ve watched product teams budget for “one analytics tool” at a few hundred dollars a month, then get surprised when event growth, extra products, and admin requirements turn that into a much larger annual line item.
+I’ve watched product teams budget for “one analytics tool” at a few hundred dollars a month, even though the only transparent paid entry point is Plus at $49/month billed annually and serious usage often escalates beyond that fast.

 In one SaaS team I supported, we had 14 product and growth stakeholders, a B2B self-serve funnel, and a lot of instrumentation ambition.
 The PM assumed Amplitude would stay “basically free” because the team was small.
 What actually happened was feature launches increased event volume far faster than user count, and the procurement conversation started months before anyone expected.

 The second mistake is assuming the free plan tells you what the product really costs.
 It doesn’t.
-Starter is useful for early setup and lightweight analysis, but once you need tighter controls, better support, or a predictable motion across multiple teams, you’re evaluating sales-led pricing, not a transparent menu.
+Starter is useful for early setup and lightweight analysis, but its hard public ceiling is 10,000 MTUs and 2 million events/month at $0.
+Once you need tighter controls, better support, or a predictable motion across multiple teams, you’re evaluating sales-led pricing, not a transparent menu.

 Amplitude plans and what’s publicly clear

 That matters because teams often ask, “What does Amplitude cost per seat?”
 Wrong question.
-In most cases, the better question is, “How many events will we send, how quickly will that grow, and what capabilities force us off free?”
+In most cases, the better question is, “How many events will we send, how quickly will that grow, and what capabilities force us off the $0 Starter tier or the $49/month Plus tier?”

 Event volume is the billing trap most teams underestimate